 Telephone: (212) 980 1010

 Paul's Da Burger Joint

-Sometimes in life, and frequently in New York, it is essential to eat a truly great burger.
-Satisfy this urge in the most complete and delicious way possible at Paul's Da Burger Joint, an East Village classic famous for its huge variety of perfectly prepared burgers.
-The decor is wonderfully kitsch, and the joint is staffed by eccentrics and wacky waiters.
-As one customer described sais, 'It's vintage New York!'.
+Sometimes in life and in New York, it's essential to eat a truly great burger and satisfy this urge in the most complete and delicious way possible.
+Described as being vintage New York, Paul's Da Burger Joint is an East Village classic famous for its huge variety of perfectly prepared burgers.
+The diner décor is wonderfully kitsch and the joint is staffed by a team of eccentric and wacky waiters.
 Open daily from 11am till late.

 Address: 131 2nd Ave

 Telephone: (212) 529 3033